Furycom/videocataloggg/README.md

   CUDA or by installing a wheel published by the llama.cpp release artifacts.
 Once the GPU-enabled build is in place, rerun `stabilize.ps1 -SkipInstall` to reuse the existing environment.
 - When the GPU probe fails, install the latest NVIDIA Studio/Game Ready driver and rerun `stabilize.ps1`.
-If CUDA support is missing, install the CUDA Toolkit (`winget install -e --id Nvidia.CUDA`) followed by `pip install --upgrade onnxruntime-gpu`.
+If CUDA support is missing, install the CUDA Toolkit (`winget install -e --id Nvidia.CUDA`) followed by `uv pip install --upgrade onnxruntime-gpu`.
 - `ffprobe` is required for the `quality_headers` smoke test.
 Install FFmpeg and ensure `ffprobe.exe` resolves on `PATH`.
 Until then, the diagnostics mark quality header checks as `SKIP` and write `logs\quality_headers.disabled`.